Humanities Cultural Programme

 Humanities Light Night

-Oxford’s iconic Radcliffe Humanities building was illuminated by a video projection inspired by Oxford research in November 2019.
+Oxford’s iconic Radcliffe Humanities building was illuminated by a video projection inspired by Oxford research.
 The video was based on research by Oxford academics Professor Richard Parkinson (Oriental Studies), Professor Jacob Dahl (Oriental Studies) and Professor Armand D’Angour (Classics).
 Professor D’Angour’s discovery of how ancient music would have been played and sounded provided an eery soundtrack to the video.
 Around 2,500 people attended the event, most of them under 35 years old.

 Ashmolean After Hours: Carpe Diem